spirosmaggioros/ClusterXX/README.md

 ```

 ## Contributions:
-Contribution are open, you can contribute by solving open issues or by submitting a PR with an implementation/addition.
+Contributions are open, you can contribute by solving open issues or by submitting a PR with an implementation/addition.
 For any information or question contact spiros at **spirosmag@ieee.org**